Curator

 Fragonard painted his masterpiece, The Swing after another artist had refused the risqué commission offered by a gentleman of the English court who wanted a portrait of himself surreptitiously observing his mistress on a swing.
 The result epitomized the themes and unapologetically decorative flounces of the Rococo style.
 In this print the airy textures of the painting have been transformed into elegantly engraved patterns befitting the motion, outdoor setting, and eroticism of the scene.

-Engraving in black ink on ivory laid paper
+Engraving and etching in black ink on ivory laid paper

 Prints and Drawings